aria-ml/dataeval/docs/source/getting-started/roles/index.md

 to determine what objects each model is struggling with.
 After performing the analysis, they discover that the models consistently fail on a specific type of truck.
-Again, they generate a report for the manager, this time detailing out how well each model is doing, how close each model is to it's theotrical maximum and the images that each model is struggling to identify.
+Again, they generate a report for the manager, this time detailing out how well each model is doing, how close each model is to its theoretical maximum and the images that each model is struggling to identify.
 They also recommend that a few additional images be gathered for the truck that all the models failed on.